 Projected temperature trends: Projections indicate that, compared to the average in the 20th century, average annual temperatures could rise by more than 2°C in South Asia by the mid-21st century and exceed 3°C by the late-21st century under a high-emissions scenario.
 Under RCP2.6, average temperatures could rise by less than 2°C in the 21st century, except at higher latitudes, which could be up to 3°C warmer.
 Oceans in subtropical and tropical regions of Asia could warm under all emissions scenarios and would warm most at the surface.
-Projections indicate that the oceans in subtropical and tropical regions of Asia emissions scenarios and will warm under all emissions scenarios and will warm under all emissions scenarios and will warm under all emissions scenarios and will warm under all
+Projections indicate that the oceans in subtropical and tropical regions of Asia will warm under all emissions scenarios and will warm most at the surface.70